 NIST recommends the implementation of "electronic mechanisms" to corroborate the integrity of your protected data.

 6. Establish a Monitoring Process To Assess How the Implemented Process Is Working

 Using a manual and technical review, organizations should continually assess the efficacy of their integrity protections.

 How Does File Integrity Monitoring Support HIPAA Integrity?

 Not all file integrity monitoring solutions are equivalent.
 Before implementation, IT professionals should assess the features of a solution against their requirements to comply with HIPAA integrity controls, using the factors below.

 To learn more about how different types of file integrity monitoring can impact both outcomes and security, we recommend Is Open Source File Integrity Monitoring Too Risky?

 1. It Can Protect Audit Trails

-Select file integrity monitoring solutions include unalterable audit trails in order to simplify the identification of all users with access to data.
+Select file integrity monitoring solutions include unalterable audit trails to simplify the identification of all users with access to data.